Discovering Affordable Neighborhoods in Denver for First-Time Buyers

 Ruby Hill

 Ruby Hill is already a household name for a lot of Millennials.
-Between Levitt Pavilion’s free summer concerts, the injury provoking softball fields, and the in-city terrain park for skiers and snowboarders, there’s always a reason to be outside.
-That odd but fun combo keeps the hill buzzing year round.
+Between Levitt Pavilion’s free summer concerts, the injury-provoking softball fields, and the in-city terrain park for skiers and snowboarders, there’s always a reason to be outside.
+That odd but fun combo keeps the hill buzzing year-round.

 Why it works for first-timers: Solid starter homes and townhomes pop up here, with room to add value over time.
 You’re close to downtown without paying downtown prices, and weekend plans basically make themselves.

 How to feel it: Catch a show at Levitt, wander the trails as the sun drops, and do a slow lap of the surrounding streets.
-Look for porches, gardens, and how many people are out after 7pm.
+Look for porches, gardens, and how many people are out after 7 PM.
 That tells you a lot.

 Sun Valley

-Sun Valley sits in a geographically central spot and is home to some of the city’s most underrepresented residents—94% of the housing here is currently subsidized, only 5% is owner occupied, and over 80% of the population lives below the poverty line.
+Sun Valley sits in a geographically central spot and is home to some of the city’s most underrepresented residents—94% of the housing here is currently subsidized, only 5% is owner-occupied, and over 80% of the population lives below the poverty line.
 The neighborhood represents 33+ cultural backgrounds and speaks more than 28 languages.
 It’s next door to Meow Wolf and I-25.

 Why it works for first-timers: As the area continues to evolve, it offers one of the rare paths to affordability while staying inside Denver.
-For buyers who care about community, culture, and being early to a long term transformation, Sun Valley deserves a thoughtful look.
+For buyers who care about community, culture, and being early to a long-term transformation, Sun Valley deserves a thoughtful look.

-How to feel it: Pair a Meow Wolf visit with a stroll through the residential blocks during daytime.
+How to feel it: Pair a Meow Wolf visit with a stroll through the residential blocks during the daytime.
 Watch for new public spaces, small businesses opening, and the way neighbors use the parks.

 Villa Park & West Colfax